 Use this section to describe any observations of agreement between values, or lack of overlap between values and within the expanded uncertainties.
 Clearly articulate which data are being included in the KCRV calculation and why.

-The study Coordinators may refer to CCQM/13-22 Guidance note: Estimation of a consensus KCRV and associated Degrees of Equivalence, 11-Apr-2013 [1], or equivalent documentation on KCRV estimations.
+The study Coordinators may refer to CCQM/XX Guidance note: Decision tree for key comparisons [1], or equivalent documentation on KCRV estimations.
 The choice of appropriate estimators for the KCRV depends upon whether or not the reported measurement uncertainties are deemed credible for the purpose of establishing the KCRV: 1) if not all are credible, the simplest appropriate estimator is the equally-weighted arithmetic mean and its standard deviation-based uncertainty (Mean) and 2) if most are considered credible, a recommended estimator that properly accounts for excess variance is the DerSimonian-Laird variance-weighted mean (DL-mean) [1].
 For study data that may contain values as outliers or have a multi-modal data structure, the use of robust estimators of location and dispersion – such as the median and adjusted median absolute deviation from the median (MADE) – is a plausible choice.
 Like the mean, the median does not use reported measurement uncertainties in any way.]

 Use a table, such as Example Table X below, to list the candidate KCRVs, X, and standard uncertainties, u(X), calculated using the relevant equations in reference 1 for the arithmetic mean, median and DL-mean.
 The approximate 95 % expanded uncertainties, U95(X), on the mean, median and DL-mean are estimated as: U95(X) = ts × u(X), where ts ≈ 0.00 is the Student’s t two-tailed expansion factor for [0] degrees of freedom and 95 % coverage.